hredan/ESP_jQuery_Mobile_Interface/README.md

 **A simple interface connection for all WLAN devices, independently of the used os platform.**

-If you have an ESP8266 or ESP32 you can find final binaries of this example in the [ESPEasyFlasher2.0 Release Assets](https://github.com/hredan/ESPEASYFLASHER_2.0/releases/latest).
+If you have an ESP8266 or ESP32 you can find final binaries of this sketch as example for the [ESPEasyFlasher2.0](https://github.com/hredan/ESPEASYFLASHER_2.0#try-it).

 ![ESP_WebInterface_Blink](https://user-images.githubusercontent.com/48091357/116424378-c0727800-a841-11eb-9733-5a0ae4225251.gif)